GLOBAL HEMP INNOVATION CENTER

 Oregon’s location on the 45th parallel is optimal for hemp growth.
 In fact, a unique hemp germplasm – the material used for breeding – was developed in the state over the past several decades.
 Oregon authorized hemp cultivation in 2009, but the Oregon Department of Agriculture didn’t license its first hemp grower until 2015.
 Just three years later, Oregon ranked 3rd in the United States in licensed hemp acres planted behind Montana and Colorado.

 As the home to more than 220 agricultural commodities, Oregon farmers and producers have the diversity of innovation expertise to successfully navigate the future development of hemp.
-In fact, Oregon is projected to be number one in overall profitable production land for hemp, with 20% of all production acres registered as hemp.
-Further, the state legislature is sponsoring a bill (HB 2740) that would form a commission similar to the existing 23 commodity commissions in the state, to direct funding for hemp research.
+In fact, The state legislature sponsored a bill (HB 2740) that formed a commission similar to the existing 23 commodity commissions in the state, to direct funding for hemp research.

 Leading Expertise